AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 The datasets must be enabled for Profile, too, and the process is even simpler:

-1. In the Platform UI, open the `Luma Loyalty Dataset`
+1. In the Platform user interface, open the `Luma Loyalty Dataset`
 1. Toggle the **[!UICONTROL Profile]** switch
 1. In the confirmation modal, press the **[!UICONTROL Enable]** button to confirm